scateu/pybombs-mirror/README.md

  Replace URLs in `recipes/` directory using `recipes-mirror-replacement.urls`, then you can publish this directory to your users.

-## Build a PyBOMBS totally from upstream PyBOMBS mirror
+## Build a PyBOMBS mirror totally from another PyBOMBS mirror

 ```
 wget http://mirrors.tuna.tsinghua.edu.cn/pybombs/pre-replace-upstream.urls -O 1.urls